ArkEcosystemArchive/docs-legacy/docs/guidebook/core/development.md

 npm i -g yarn
 ```

-[Yarn](https://yarnpkg.com) is the package manager used by Ark Core, it replaces npm from here on out.
+[Yarn](https://yarnpkg.com) is the package manager used by Ark Core; it replaces npm from here on out.

 With yarn installed globally, we can proceed to set up the Ark Core repository.